 Digital's V.25 bis implementation uses a proprietary caller-ID protocol to match incoming calls to specific dial circuits.
 The caller-ID protocol uses the inbound and outbound destination addresses in the dial circuit configuration to match the dial circuit that places the call to the dial circuit that receives the call.
 The caller-ID protocol is a brief identification protocol initiated by the caller and answered by the dial circuit that receives the call.
-If the caller-ID message, the call may be rejected.
+If the caller does not provide the caller-ID message, the call may be rejected.